 Anyone who’s had to help their child with homework – whether (eesh) outlining an essay or (yikes) practicing algebra – knows the unique challenge of pretending like you know what you’re doing.
 It’s been how many years since you were in school, and they expect you to remember stuff like the FOIL method?
 Nope.
 Not gonna happen.

-Thankfully, there are free online solutions to refresh your memory.
+Thankfully, there are free online solutions to refresh your memory -- or help you homeschool this year.
 Sites like Khan Academy offer free lessons on everything from K to 12, plus preparation for tests like the SAT and even college admissions.
 Check out boxes like Club SciKidz Labs, Bitsbox, or Learning Crates to learn with your child about subjects as different as science, coding, and language arts.

 Basically?
-With our help, you can rock that tutoring session.
+With our help, you can rock that homeschooling session.
 And with these tips, you’ll rock the entire school year.

 You’ve got this!